 Introducing New VAPT Guidelines by SEBI

-In order to help you better understand your legal and financial responsibilities, Adviacent, one of the best VAPT company in India has prepared a list of requirements for you to follow.
+To help you understand your legal and financial responsibilities, Adviacent, a well known VAPT company in India has made a list of things you need to do.

-In an attempt to protect investors’ interests, India’s market regulator has recently released new guidelines for stock brokers, depository institutions, asset management companies, and alternative market centers.
+SEBI, Indias market regulator has made new rules to protect investors.
+These rules are for stock brokers, depository institutions, asset management companies and alternative market centers.

 What is SEBI?